Warps an input image onto a set of UVs provided by a second image, effectively applying a texture map to the UV image.

 The method used when accessing pixels outside the input data window.

 The filter used to perform the resampling.
-The name of any OIIO filter may be specified, but this UI only exposes a limited range of 4 options which perform well for warping, ordered from softest to sharpest.
+The name of any OIIO filter may be specified, but this UI only exposes a limited range of 5 options which perform well for warping, ordered from softest to sharpest.
+Plus the extra “bilinear” mode which is lower quality, but fast.

 Whether accurate filter sizes should be computed that take into account the amount of distortion in the size and shape of pixels.
 Should have minimal impact on warps that mostly preserve the size of pixels, but could have a large impact if there is heavy distortion.
 Fixes problems with aliasing, at the cost of some extra calculations.